Stellar streams and dark substructure: the diffusion regime: Correlated velocity injections

 It is notable that due to the delta function $\ddelta(\vq\cdot\uvr+k)$, which arises from the integral over $r$, correlated velocity injections at the scale $k$ arise only due to substructure modes $\vq$ whose projection on to the stream is equal to $k$, i.e. $|\vq\cdot\uvr|=k$.

 Now let us assume that anisotropy in the substructure environment's relative velocity distribution $f(\vu)$ arises entirely due to the stellar stream's own orbital motion, which we take to be parallel to $\uvr$.
 That is, we assume that the substructure has an isotropic velocity distribution in the Galactic frame.
-In Appendix~\ref{sec:angular}, we evaluate the angular $\vq$ integrals in Eq.~(\ref{pow_dv}) and show that under this assumption,\footnote{To be precise, Eq.~(\ref{Pvpara1}) holds for arbitrary $f(\vu)$ while Eq.~(\ref{Pvperp1}) relies on the assumption that $f(\vu)$ depends on the the direction of $\vu$ only through $\uvu\cdot\uvr$ (i.e. the angle between $\vu$ and the stream).
+In Appendix~\ref{sec:angular}, we evaluate the angular $\vq$ integrals in Eq.~(\ref{pow_dv}) and show that under this assumption,\footnote{To be precise, Eq.~(\ref{Pvpara1}) holds for arbitrary $f(\vu)$, while Eq.~(\ref{Pvperp1}) relies on the assumption that $f(\vu)$ depends on the direction of $\vu$ only through $\uvu\cdot\uvr$ (i.e. the angle between $\vu$ and the stream).
 This assumption is weaker than the assumption that the substructure velocity distribution is isotropic in the Galactic frame.} the only two independent velocity-injection power spectra are

 where $\uvec p$ is any unit vector perpendicular to the stream (so $\uvec p\cdot\uvr=0$) and $\mathcal{P}(q)\equiv[q^3/(2\pi^2)]P(q)$ again.
 Here, the Heaviside unit step functions $\step$ ensure that only substructure wavenumbers $q$ larger than $k$ contribute, and we changed the integration limits to emphasize this point.
-No correlated velocity injections occur on scales smaller than those at which the substructure environment is inhomogeneous.\footnote{Equation~(\ref{pow_dv}) implied that the condition $|\vec q\cdot\uvr|=k$ was required for the substructure mode $\vq$ to induce correlated velocity kicks on the stream at the wavenumber $k$.
+There are no velocity-injection correlations on scales smaller than those at which the substructure environment is inhomogeneous.\footnote{Equation~(\ref{pow_dv}) implied that the condition $|\vec q\cdot\uvr|=k$ was required for the substructure mode $\vq$ to induce correlated velocity injections on the stream at the wavenumber $k$.
 The integration of $\vec q$ over angles has turned this equality condition into the inequality $q>k$.}